-Application, Selection, and Admission 2012
+Application, Selection, and Admission 2013

-Applicants must hold a Bachelor's degree or equivalent in biology, medicine, psychology, physics, or related fields.
+Applicants must hold a Bachelor's degree or equivalent in biology, medicine, psychology, physics, chemistry, and related fields.
 Applicants who are not native speakers of English should demonstrate adequate competence of the English language by acceptable results in an internationally recognized test.

-In the year 2012, the coordination office received 256 applications from 48 countries
+In the year 2013, the coordination office received 287 applications from 49 countries.